HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 (`Löscher and Sagonas <http://proper.softlab.ntua.gr/Publications.html>`__)

-This is not *always* a good idea - for example calculating the search metric might take time better spent running more uniformly-random test cases - but Hypothesis has **experimental** support for targeted PBT you may wish to try.
+This is not *always* a good idea - for example calculating the search metric might take time better spent running more uniformly-random test cases, or your target metric might accidentally lead Hypothesis *away* from bugs - but if there is a natural metric like "floating-point error", "load factor" or "queue length", we encourage you to experiment with targeted testing.

 .. autofunction:: hypothesis.target